 In another study, researcher Hermundur Sigmundsson and his colleagues at the Norwegian University of Science and Technology in Trondheim gave 17 volunteers, six of whom were dyslexic, two different tests.
 The first involved a 4-minute drive along a simulated country road at 50 to 80 kilometers per hour.
 In the second task, the volunteers drove through a city at lower speeds for 10 minutes.

-The simulator flashed up traffic signs in the drivers’ field of view and measured how quickly they responded by pushing a button or saying “now”.
-In the rural drive, the signs appeared directly ahead, while in the city they appeared in a variety of places.
+The simulator flashed traffic signs in the drivers’ field of view and measured how quickly they responded by pushing a button or saying “now.”
+The signs appeared directly ahead in the rural drive, while in the city, they appeared in various places.

-The six dyslexic drivers took on average 0.13 seconds longer to react during the rural drive than the non-dyslexic controls and were 0.19 seconds slower in the city, where the simulated environment was more complex.
-In both tests the controls took around 0.6 seconds to respond, so the dyslexic drivers were experiencing a delay of 20 to 30%.
+The six dyslexic drivers took, on average, 0.13 seconds longer to react during the rural drive than the non-dyslexic controls and were 0.19 seconds slower in the city, where the simulated environment was more complex.
+The controls took around 0.6 seconds to respond in both tests, so the dyslexic drivers experienced a 20 to 30% delay.